 One more tip: Additionally, using someone’s original work can be a good way for the music or other content to get additional exposure.
 When asking for permission, always offer to credit the original author or creator and explain the impact and market value the exposure could provide.

 Using copyrighted music for nonprofit video or other publication can get you into trouble, especially if you don’t go about it the right way.

 Trying to use nonprofit status to get out of a copyright lawsuit is a long and complicated process.
 While there are cases where copyrighted original material can be used in certain instances, the fact that your company has nonprofit status is not an automatic out.

 Hands down, the easiest way to avoid having to deal with a copyright lawsuit when using copyrighted music for nonprofit is to use music that has specifically been licensed for re-use.

-Rather than taking a chance and possibly going to court just because you found a good track you want to use with your latest video, the best way to find video music for nonprofits is always going to be by obtaining and using music specifically licensed for that purpose.
+Rather than taking a chance and possibly going to court just because you found a good track you want to use, the best way to find video music for nonprofits is always going to be by obtaining and using music specifically licensed for that purpose.

 How Soundstripe Can Help Find Quality Copyrighted Music